 Even while wearing a media pass, please ask for consent before photographing!

 Swimming and Beach REGULATIONS

 All areas are swim at your own risk.
-We have three designated swimming areas on the beach that is patrolled by our volunteer Aqua Team from 9am to 9pm each day that will be clearly marked with lit-up buoys.
+We have three designated swimming areas on the beach that is patrolled by our certified Life Guard Team, Friday from 9am to 7pm, Saturday and Sunday 9am to 6pm.
+Each swimming area will be clearly marked with lit-up buoys.
 Due to safety risks, NO NIGHT SWIMMING is allowed.